osmode/ddash/README.md

 ---
 DDASH is a command line utility for Ethereum networking and blockchain application development.
 DDASH allows you to:

-* Rapidly and automatically create private Ethereum networks
+* One-click Ethereum coinification of any digital resource

+* One-click creation of self-propagating Ethereum networks (no need for manual enode entry)

-* Easily deploy Ethereum contracts to any Ethereum blockchain with a single command
+* One-click compilation and deployment of Ethereum contracts to any Ethereum blockchain

 * Allows DApps to interface with the Interplanetary File System ([IPFS](https://github.com/ipfs/ipfs)) to minimize on-chain storage